Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 ___
 # Indirect communication
-Indirect communication in distributed systems involves interactions between entities through an abstraction layer, which decouples the sender and receiver.
+Involves interactions between entities through an abstraction layer, which decouples the sender and receiver.
 This approach provides flexibility in system design, allowing for changes, migrations, and updates without direct dependencies between communicating parties.

 **Key Abstractions:**